sungwoncho/typeform-slack-inviter/README.md

 TypeForm Slack Inviter checks TypeForm responses periodically and sends Slack invites to emails in new responses.

+Used in production at [RemoteMesh](https://www.remotemesh.com/), a chat community for remote work.

 ## Installation

     go get github.com/sungwoncho/typeform-slack-inviter